KorfLab/Milk-DNase-Seq-Project/README_RNA-Seq_analysis.md

 4. <http://www.sthda.com/english/wiki/rna-seq-differential-expression-work-flow-using-deseq2>
 5. <http://www.bioconductor.org/packages/release/bioc/manuals/DESeq2/man/DESeq2.pdf>

 Borrowing from other people's examples, it seems that you can combine multiple htseq count files within the DESeq2 package (obviating the need for some of my earlier steps).
 So I copied count data from individual files into a subdirectory (`HTSeq_count_files/`).
-The R script [DESeq2_analysis](DESeq2_analysis.R) was used to generate log-odds plot and final output file (`deseq2_output_virgin_vs_lactation.csv`).
+The R script `DESeq2_analysis.R` was used to generate log-odds plot, gene specific expression plots, and the final CSV output files.

-My main script for generating the log-fold change script from the raw
+For an overview of what DESeq revealed, see the `summary_for_monique.md` file.

 # DE analysis using limma/voom